Please confirm topic selection

 • Natural history of disease

-• quality of life of patients with SIS is more affected than patients with chronic obstructive pulmonary disease and mild heart failure
+• quality of life in patients with SI joint dysfunction is more adversely affected than that of patients with chronic obstructive pulmonary disease and mild heart failure

-• equivalent to patients with hip and knee arthritis
+• impact is equivalent to that experienced by patients with hip and knee arthritis

 Question